 18. Valentine’s day Tracing Worksheets from Living Life and Learning (pictured middle left and middle left on square image)

-19. Using mindmaps and thinking routine to explore the concept of love from Smart Tinker
+19. Using mindmaps and thinking routines to explore the concept of love from Smart Tinker

 20. Foil Heart Painting from Crafts on Sea (pictured middle right and middle right on square image)

 21. Free Valentine’s Day Printable Pack for Preschoolers from Best Toys 4 Toddlers

 22. Valentine’s Day Game from Books and Giggles

 23. Conversation Heart Goop from Raising Little Superheroes

 24. Easy Carved Love Stamps for Kids from The Usual Mayhem

 25. 14 Days of Love Notes from There’s Just One Mommy